moleculerjs/moleculer-io/README.md

         socketId: socket.id
       }
     },
-    // In addition, you can also customize the place where ctx.meta.user is stored.
+    // In addition, you can also customize the place where user is stored.
     // Here is the default method the save user: socketSaveMeta(socket, ctx) {
       socket.client.user = ctx.meta.user